tleonhardt/linux_lkm/README.md

 access kernel services in a controlled way by making system calls via the Linux C library.

-Kernel modules are written in the C programming language, but they are not are a lot different from *normal* user-space C programs.
+Kernel modules are written in the C programming language, but they are a lot different from *normal* user-space C programs.
 Some of the key differences
 include: